-David Caldwell is the Broad Riverkeeper.
-David moved into the Broad River watershed in 1987, after receiving an Engineering degree from Clemson University, and worked in manufacturing for several years in Shelby, NC.
-He has been fishing, paddling, and exploring the Broad River waterways for 27 years now.
+David moved into the Broad River Watershed in 1987 after receiving an Engineering degree from Clemson University.
+He worked in manufacturing for several years in Shelby and has been fishing, paddling, and exploring the watershed’s rivers and tributaries for over three decades now. >>more

-Broad River Alliance News
+Broad Riverkeeper News